bechirBOUALI/Analyzing-the-security-of-fitbit-wereable/notes.md

 	**check live mode**

-2. I think now you should look at Avatar, probably trying to set up a simple demo example from the repository on the STM32 nucleo board, to make sure everything       -- > I have problem in avatar2 works well.
+2. [Done]: I think now you should look at Avatar, probably trying to set up a simple demo example from the repository on the STM32 nucleo board, to make sure everything
+works well.

-3. Then, ideally, look at the firmware and identify some function that process Bluetooth packets (this also need you to disassemble it, which is not always straightforward).
+3. [Done]: Then, ideally, look at the firmware and identify some function that process Bluetooth packets (this also need you to disassemble it, which is not always straightforward).